swcarpentry/sql-novice-survey/_episodes/10-prog.md

 > ~~~
 > {: .output}
 >
-> Write a small Python program that reads this file in and prints out
+> Write a small Python program that reads this file in and INSERTs these
-> the SQL `INSERT` statements needed to add these records to the
+> records into the survey database.
-> survey database.
-Note: you will need to add an entry for Olmstead
+> Note: you will need to add an entry for Olmstead
 > to the `Person` table.
 If you are testing your program repeatedly,
 > you may want to investigate SQL's `INSERT or REPLACE` command.
 {: .challenge}